Our commitment

 Safeguarding our people and assets

 Maintaining safe operations and minimising risk is the number one priority for Höegh LNG and is anchored in our occupational health, safety and working environment policy.
-We believe all incidents can and should be prevented.
+We aspire to achieve zero harm to people and the environment and believe all incidents can and should be prevented.

 Decent Work